YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 10. -FULL is compatible only with -EXTRACT, -SHOW, or -VERIFY.

-11. -LOSTTRANS is compatible only with -RECOVER, -ROLLBACK, or -EXTRACT.
+11. -[NO]LOSTTRANS is compatible only with -RECOVER, -ROLLBACK, or -EXTRACT.

 12. -REDIRECT is compatible only with -BACKWARD and -RECOVER.